From Couch to 5K (part 1)

 Dos and Don’ts: Do not buy yourself the same shoes your accomplished running buddy wears.
 Each person is different: different body types, sizes, running styles, “foot strikes”.
 Do go to a shoe store that specializes in outfitting runners.
 A well-trained running shoe salesperson will fit you with the kind of shoe you need.
 He or she will have you take a “test run” in the shoes and watch how your feet land in the shoes.
 He’ll also make sure you are comfortable in the shoes.
 In State College, Rapid Transit Sports on South Allen Street does an excellent job fitting shoe to runner.
 And they give NVRC members a 10% discount on all purchases.
 Do replace your shoes about every 300 miles.
 As a beginner, this might mean you’ll need a new pair in 9-12 months.
 Later, you may need to buy 2-4 pair a year.
 It’s still cheaper than a lot of other sports!
 Do rotate your shoes.
 As you start to run more frequently, you’ll want to have a couple of pairs, especially in the summer.
 Wearing the shoes every other day helps them air out better.
 Besides, if you get caught in the rain, you’ll want a dry pair for the next day while the wet pair is drying out.
 Do buy a few pair of good, cushiony running socks.
 Thorlo makes a good runner’s sock.

 If you start running in the good weather months, all you’ll need besides shoes is a few pair of shorts and some tops.
-For beginners and those on a budget, nylon shorts and cotton shirts are fine.
-Synthetic fabrics such as Cool Max help move moisture away from your body faster, but are considerably more expensive.
+For beginners and those on a budget, nylon shorts and shirts are fine.
+Brand name synthetic fabrics such as Cool Max help move moisture away from your body faster, but are considerably more expensive.
 Most running shorts have an inside liner, so there is no need to wear panties or a jock strap.
 They only hold in the moisture.
+Runners should avoid cotton clothes, especially in the winter.

 Protection from the sun is important.
 Wear some sun screen.
 Some runners like to look stylish by investing in wrap-around shades.
 They can also be useful to protect your eyes from bugs, or if you run in the woods, from vines and branches.
 Some runners press on under the philosophy of “That’s what God invented squinting and blinking for.”